golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development.md

 #### No crypto assets needed \(for now!\)

 {% hint style="info" %}
 Alpha lives on the Rinkeby Testnet.
-You don't need any real ETH or tGLM tokens to start this tutorial.
+You don't need any real ETH or GLM tokens to start this tutorial.
 You also don't need to do anything to get test tokens!
-These test assets are acquired by the daemon in one of the steps below.
+These test assets, rETH and tGLM, are acquired by the daemon in one of the steps below.
 {% endhint %}

 ### Can we help you?
 Do you have feedback for Golem?